apache/nuttx/Documentation/platforms/arm/s32k1xx/index.rst

 FlexIO
 ------

 A configurable module providing a range of functionality like emulation of a variety of serial/parallel communication protocols, flexible 16-bit timers or programmable logic blocks.

-No driver available.
+The ``s32k1xx_flexio_i2c.c`` driver implements an emulated I2C master using FlexIO.
+Albeit the current implementation has some limitations:

+* Max I2C speed of 400KHz
+* Max transfer of 12 bytes (Could be extended by utilizing EDMA)
+* No abort on NACK reception, shifter simplies continues on
+* No multi-master support
+* No restart support

 FTM
 ---